Film Photography News — June 2021 Recap

 Stephen Dowling, the company’s founder, isn’t making this film personally.
 Instead, he’s packaging existing emulsion into 36 exp.
 35mm branded canisters and boxes “…made by one of the most famous names in film production, with nearly 150 years’ experience making film and photographic products.”
 This means that it could be a stock that you may find in-store today, as is the case with Mono.
 Or it could be coming from motion picture reels that require spooling.
 This is the case with all the films covered here, by the way.

-Whatever its origins may be, if you are looking for a fast 35mm black and white film with decent grain management and an impressive dynamic range, Agent Shadow is your best budget choice today.
+Whatever its origins may be, if you are looking for a fast 35mm black-and-white film with decent grain management and an impressive dynamic range, Agent Shadow is your best budget choice today.
 Right now, you can get a 10-pack on Kickstarter for £50 ($69 USD), which is cheaper than any of the current ISO 3200 and ISO 400 options I track here.

 On his Kickstarter page, Stephen notes that Agent Shadow is “comparable to films such as Ilford PAN 400 and Delta 400,” and that it can be processed with “[a]ny standard black-and-white developer (a full dev table will be published here and on Kosmo Foto when the film is shipped).”